sigmaSd/datediff/README.md

 https://datediff.deno.dev/

-its a pwa works installable through chrome and runnable offline
+its a pwa installable through chrome and runnable offline